What is a barium enema?

 Barium is not radioactive, but X-rays give off a small amount of radiation.

 Results and Follow-Up

-When should I call the doctor after the barium enema?
+When should I know the results of the test?

-- Rectal bleeding
+- Rectal bleeding (blood in your poop).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy